Harfenlabor/harfenlabor.com/exampleSite/content/research/scientific-commentary-sol-di-corde-soavi-armo-le-dita-only-music-i-carry-as-my-weapon-different-ways-to-use-the-same-instrument.md

 status = "approved by author"
-subjects_tag = ["Giostra del Saracino", "Barberini Harp"] subtype = ["Organology", "Performance Practice", "Musicology", "Sociology of Art"] timeline_tag = ["1633", "1634"]
-title = "Scientific Commentary: Sol di corde soavi armo le dita?
+subjects_tag = ["Giostra del Saracino", "Barberini Harp"] subtype = ["Organology", "Performance Practice", "Musicology", "Sociology of Art"] summary_text = "THIS IS A CUSTOM SUMMARY.
+The first thing that struck me when I saw the archival document of the order for the Barberini Harp was the discovery that it was not the brilliant creation of a single maker, but the work of a group of artisans.
+There are the separate efforts of the luthier and the carver, and we cannot exclude the possibility that there were other contributions, on the part of a gilder, for example." timeline_tag = ["1633", "1634"] title = "Scientific Commentary: Sol di corde soavi armo le dita?
 Only music I carry as my weapon?
 Different ways to use the same instrument" type = "Research"